jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.2.2 Centroid

-Calculates the centroid, or average location, of raster polygon objects.
+Calculates the centroid, or average location, of raster polygon objects..

 *Parameters*: